Print Dogsledding Reading Comprehension with Fourth Grade Work

 By Colleen Messina

-3 Dog sledding goes back about 4,000 years.
-This kind of transportation may have started in the frozen wilderness of Siberia.
-Nomadic tribes used sled dogs to help them survive in their rugged environment.
-Many cultures used dog sleds to pull goods and people over impassable snow and ice.
+1 Dogsledding goes back at least 3,000 years.
+This kind of transportation started in the frozen wilderness of the Arctic.
+Native tribes used sled dogs to help them survive in their rugged environment.
+Many cultures used dogsleds to pull goods and people over impassable snow and ice.
 Hunters used sleds to bring meat home.
 Sled dogs made it possible for people to live in cold places like the Arctic.
-Even though airplanes and snowmobiles have taken the place of sled dogs, dog sledding is still a favorite winter sport.
+Even though airplanes and snowmobiles have taken the place of sled dogs, dogsledding is still a favorite winter sport.

 For the complete story with questions: click here for printable